 Adulting often requires Public Library resources to answer important questions about issues ranging from the life cycle of an organism, as in today’s science reading, to election cycles.

 Or resources like the old “Who’s Who…” books that recorded facts like the number of presidents who have been impeached, and why.

 Questions like what, why, where, when, and of course, how, are key to understanding all sides of any issue, from biology to sociology, and our daily lives.
 Librarians remind us to ask all of these questions, and help us dig for resources to find answers (or more productive questions!)

 1.)
 Why might it be important to understand the life cycle of various organisms?

 2.)
 Please explain how it may (or may not) help citizens of a Republic to Do Better over the long term…

 3.)
-Write a book, story, blog post or tweet that uses your findings, and then, please tell us about it!
+Write a book, story, blog post or tweet that uses those thoughts, and then, please tell us about it!
 If you write a book, once it is published please consider donating a copy to your local public library.

 4.)
 Feel free to answer the exit ticket questions in the comments, or pose any other questions you may have about the lesson, if you wish.